LearnersGuild/guide/Phases/README.md

 In the Programming Fundamentals \(P1\) and Web Development Fundamentals \(P2\) phases you work through a series of modules at your own pace, focusing on mastering skills as you move through the curriculum.
 There are benchmark modules designed to test your understanding of the material you covered in previous modules - kind of like a self-assessment.

 Once you interview into Full-Stack Projects \(P3\), we introduce the task of pairing and you have an opportunity to apply the foundational skills you acquired in P1 & P2 to building full stack apps, but not yet for live users.
+At the end of the week you'll submit a retrospective of your work for the week and have time to reflect on the collaborative problem solving process.

 When you enter the Apprenticeship phase \(P4\), you’re focusing on full-stack, live system development, specifically on the Guild's Learning Operating System, that is, the internal tools we use to deliver the learning platform, while consulting with the SEPs for the phase along the way.
 Live code reviews occur regularly, and at the end of the week you demo your work and engage in mini code overviews.

 By the time you land in Career Prep \(P5\) you’re turning your attention specifically to interview prep and the job search process.